The Leyland Experimental Vehicle (LEV)

 ![]() |

-For more pictures of the various versions look on my train testing site
+For more pictures and information of the various prototype versions look here on on my train testing site